 Intimate relationships can be challenging at times and require effort to sustain them.
 And the reality is, they can get off track.
 If over time this happens enough, where resentment and other negative emotions build up between you, relationship disconnection can occur.
 This break can lead to repetitive cycles of unproductive behavior such defensiveness, hostility and emotional detachment.
-This is usually fueled by the sadness you both feel that the other doesn’t seem to be there anymore, ultimately a huge hit on your emotional safety as a couple.
+This is often fueled by the sadness you both feel that the other doesn’t seem to be there anymore, ultimately a huge hit on your emotional safety as a couple.

 If you’ve gone through tough times with your partner and have both been making an effort towards reconnection either via therapy or self-help methods, you have taken the first huge step with positive intention for change.

 As a therapist who works extensively with couples, I have seen relationships at their worst – and at their best.
 It’s a very rewarding experience to observe couples coming closer to each other as hope builds.
 It’s more more than just better communication.
 There are issues beneath the couple dynamic that actually drive the quality of communication and it’s these aspects that must be functioning optimally.

 Your relationship is truly healing if:

 - You are aware of and have empathy for your own – and each other’s, sensitive spots or wounds.

 - You are attuned to each other enough to know when something is off.
 You both seek to soothe and are open to soothing.

 - You can emotionally regulate yourselves to avoid doing damage to each other in the future.

 - You have moved from inappropriate personalizing to more thoughtful assessment of meaning of the other’s actions.

 - You have a clear understanding of the initial disconnection and are aware of potential pitfalls.